 The installer requires the location of a Java Runtime Environment (JRE) on your system.
 When you installed Oracle WebLogic Server, Section 3.3, "Install Oracle WebLogic Server and Creating the Middleware Home"), a JRE was installed on your system.
 You can use this location (the location of the jre directory) to start the installer.
-The default location for the JRE is MW_HOME/jdk160_11

-(on UNIX) or MW_HOME\jdk160_11 (on Windows), where MW_HOME is the Middleware Home directory.
+The default location for the JRE is MW_HOME/jdk160_14_R27.6.4-18 (on UNIX operating systems) or MW_HOME/jdk160_14_R27.6.4-18 (on Windows operating systems), where MW_HOME is the Middleware Home directory.